Mohamed-Talaat333/gulp-boilerplate/README.md

   - ```in some casses the html-code appended by an internal or external js plugin doesn't get counted for when style-purging and it removes it's styles.```

-  - ```in order for this purgecss package to work fine, you should copy the html-code that gets rendered in the browser and add it to an html page to get considered by gulp-purgecss.```
+  - ```in order for this purgecss package to work fine, you should copy the html-code that gets rendered in the browser and add it to an html page to get considered by gulp-purgecss, see (purge-css-components.html)=>(owl-carousel-component).```

 - then we minify css files and add suffix ```-min```